Return to the Cotswolds

 This beautiful, mostly rural area in the “Heart of England” is about an hour and a half from London… but a very different world.
 The Cotswolds are best known for rolling hills, gentle streams, grazing sheep, and well-preserved villages constructed of honey-colored limestone.
 We’ve been spending time in the Cotswolds for over 25 years, with our Cotswolds Experience groups and for our own pleasure.

 As those who have spent time in the Cotswolds can attest… the food is outstanding!
 Forget what you may have read about British food in the past.
 From simple tea rooms to “gastropubs” to ethnic restaurants, local chefs and cooks can draw on the abundance of local produce nearby to produce healthy and creative meals.
-Just be sure to save room for Charley’s favorite sticky toffee pudding!
+Just be sure to save room for our all-time favorite sticky toffee pudding!

 The specific itinerary for this trip will be finalized based on the group and the interests of the group members.
 Our list of possibilities for the week includes: